BASE issues a rallying call to new generations and universities in Italy and abroad to devise new ways of living, through design.

 From product design to service design, fashion to interaction design, branding to experience design – design’s fields of action have expanded, its spheres of influence becoming ever more numerous: design helps us investigate the direction our society is taking.

 For this reason, BASE has chosen to issue a rallying call to universities and the wider world of learning: to mark Design Week 2021, BASE will select and welcome different experiences of learning, research, and experimentation from across national and international higher education.
-The Call will be launched in September.
+Take part in the International Call.

 Building on the experience that started in 2019 alongside Ventura Future, which saw the ex-Ansaldo complex filled with projects by the best schools and emerging designers from all over the world, BASE is once again set to become a fulcrum of research and experimentation through a project that will extend beyond Design Week, and, most importantly, feature disciplines outside the realm of design.